hyosuns/hyosuns.github.io/projects/project-04.md

 Unfortunately, we did not get a prize, but our team kept working on the project to improve our app Gather.

-# My Contributions and thoughts
+# My Contributions and Thoughts
 As a front end team member, my most contribution to this project was the submit data part that included input and display forms.
 I used JavaScript and React to develop my parts.
 The form was very simple at the beginning, but it became dynamic inform as the app improved by backend team.
 <img class="ui image" src="{{ site.baseurl }}/images/gather_inputform.png">